bdantas/osd/README.md

 ```
 If subsequent calls to *osd* have the same first argument (osd title) and are made within the timeout period (2 seconds by default), the existing osd will be updated (i.e., there will not be multiple osd's stacked on top of one another).

-If you use a shell script to change your volume, display brightness, or other system setting, *osd* can nicely complement your script by showing the current setting real-time.
+If you use a shell script to change your volume, display brightness, or other system setting, *osd* can nicely complement it by displaying the current setting.